 Yes.
 Inver Hills has a full-time Career Services area that helps students prepare and look for work.
-Employers contact both the Director of Career Service and the Paralegal Program Director, and together we post advertisements and recommend to students and graduates to seek these opportunities.
-The Paralegal Program Director is an excellent contact for for career development and resources.
+Employers contact both the Director of Career Services and the Paralegal Program Director, and together we post advertisements and recommend to students and graduates to seek these opportunities.
+The Paralegal Program Director is an excellent contact for career development and resources.

 9. What are the Paralegal Program employment rates?

 On average, approximately 75-90% of our graduates report finding paralegal or law-related positions within the first year of graduation from our paralegal program or go on to seek bachelor degrees and sometimes law school.
 Our employment rates vary each year with the state of the economy and the availability of paralegal or related legal positions.